 At the end of 2015, Alton Towers Resort announced their three year experience improvement scheme, ‘Towers Loving Care’.
-As well as bringing guests a variety of new attractions, several of which have a dedicated page in our Future Developments section, the scheme will also see extensive renovations carried out across the Resort.
-From repainting rides and Theme Park areas to refurbishing existing attractions, alongside relaying pathways and improving signage, the aim is to return the magic to all aspects of the Resort.
+As well as bringing guests a variety of new attractions, the scheme also saw extensive renovations carried out across the Resort.
+From repainting rides and Theme Park areas, to refurbishing existing attractions, alongside relaying pathways and improving signage, the aim was to return the magic to all aspects of the Resort.

-Here’s a rundown of the work which has already taken place at the Resort as part of ‘Towers Loving Care’, sorted primarily by Theme Park area!
+Here’s a rundown of the work which took place at the Resort as part of ‘Towers Loving Care’, sorted primarily by Theme Park area!

 2017/18 Closed Season

 Over the 2017/18 closed season, Tree Fu Tom Training Camp was given a deep clean to restore the flooring to a state which looked practically brand new.

 Nemesis Station Repaint & Refurbishment